AusDTO/dta-website/_posts/2017-05-23-ceo-senate-estimate-opening-statement.md

 This is a brief summary of some of what’s been achieved this year and what our next phase of work entails.

 I would like to thank the committee for giving me this opportunity to provide my opening statement and welcome your questions.

-Also thanks to interim CEO, Nerida O’Loughlin, and the DTA leadership team during this transition period.
+I’d also like to thank Nerida O’Loughlin for her leadership during this transition.

 And I ask that you give me some allowance for my first appearance at estimates and permit me to defer questions to my senior executive.